Stone Cold (Demi Lovato song)

-"Stone Cold" is a song by American singer Demi Lovato for her fifth studio album Confident (2015).
+"Stone Cold" is a song by American singer Demi Lovato from her fifth studio album Confident (2015).
 The song was co-written by Lovato with Laleh Pourkarim, who also served as the song's producer, and Gustaf Thörn.
 It was released to digital retailers on October 9, 2015, through Hollywood Records and Island Records as the first and only promotional single off the album, one week prior to the album's release.
 The song was initially premiered on radio via 97.1 FM on February 6, 2016.
 It was sent to contemporary hit radio on March 21, 2016, as the third and final single from the album.
 On April 8, the song was sent to hot adult contemporary radio.

 A power ballad, "Stone Cold" discusses the pain of watching an ex move on and be happy with someone else.
 The song incorporates pop and soul influences, and is centered on a piano melody, with a stripped-down production aimed at highlighting Lovato's vocals.
 Some critics drew comparisons to Lovato's 2011 single "Skyscraper" and the works of Adele.